jableable/regulators/README.md

 ## Introduction

+The [Regional Greenhouse Gas Initiative](https://www.rggi.org)(RGGI) is an emissions trading system among northeastern US states to reduce carbon dioxide emissions from electric power generation.
+This project analyzes the causal effect of RGGI on carbon dioxide emissions from 2009 to 2014 using a synthetic control technique for the states in RGGI during this initial period.

+RGGI's causal effect in each state-year is the difference between actual emissions and the potential emissions that would have occurred had RGGI not been implemented.
+Estimating RGGI's causal effect therefore requires estimating this potential outcome as well as data on actual emissions in RGGI states.
+Unfortunately, we do not directly observe this counterfactual outcome.
+The synthetic control method, originally developed by Abadie and Gardeazabal [(2003)](https://doi.org/10.1257/000282803321455188), estimates the counterfactual by constructing a control on the basis of a weighted combination of actual controls that minimizes the difference between the treated unit and the synthetic control on the outcome variable.
+These weights are chosen to minimize the differences between the synthetic and treated state before the intervention.

 ## Dataset Generation

 Our dataset combines EPA emissions data (1995-2020) with economic, demographic, and meteorological data—such as GDP, population size, electricity usage, and temperature—as some key covariates of emissions.
+It also combines yearly emissions data from the Energy Information Administration (EIA) extending back to 1990.

 ## Exploratory Data Analysis